What Is Lead Generation? A Beginner's Guide

 Processing of all orders starts with the hottest leads and ends with the coldest ones.
 Just remember that:

-- Ads must match the temperature of the lead.
+- Ads have to match the temperature of the lead.

-- The team must have a person responsible for the distribution of all applications.
+- The team should have a person responsible for the distribution of all applications.